 WHO DO WE WORK WITH?

 Based at the Lubumbashi ZOO, J.A.C.K.
 Sanctuary doesn’t work alone.
-Two Congolese institutions help J.A.C.K. in its duty: the Ministry of Environment (MECNEF) and I.C.C.N.
+Two Congolese institutions help J.A.C.K. in its duty: the Ministry of Environment and I.C.C.N.
 (Congolese Wildlife Authorities).

-WHAT WE DO AND WHY?
+WHAT DO WE DO AND WHY?

 The Sanctuary exists to facilitate wildlife confiscations by the authorities through providing a safe place for the orphans to live for the time being.
 Along with the DRC Wildlife Authorities, a pre-release program is scheduled before releasing the orhans back to the wild.
 If nothing is done to protect chimpanzees and other endangered primates, they will have totally disappeared from the wild by 2050!